Warning: The following contains disturbing descriptions of violence, including sexual violence. Reader discretion is advised.

 For his crimes, Gacy was sentenced to death.
 His execution, carried out in May 1994, attracted enormous crowds.

 [Watch Monster in My Family: Killer Clown: John Wayne Gacy on A&E Crime Central.]

 According to Karen Conti, Gacy’s death-row attorney, Gacy wasn’t too worried about the lethal injection awaiting him.

-“He never expressed concern about his death,” Conti tells A&E Real Crime.
+“He never expressed concern about his death,” Conti tells A&E True Crime.
 “I didn’t sense he even realized it was going to happen.”